Bill Pay FAQ

 Q. How can I get support on the Bill Pay system?

 A. The system offers online help on each screen.
 Just click on the Help button in the upper right-hand corner and the system will respond with screen-specific help.

 Q. How many days will it take for my bill payment to reach the payee?

-A. The first time a bill is loaded, it may take five to ten business days depending on the payee.
+A. The first time a bill is loaded, it may take five to ten business days, depending on the payee.
 Thereafter, the bill will be debited either two days (if payee is certified as electronic settlement) or five days (if payee is certified as paper settlement) prior to the due date.
-Each payee will be identified as two or five days under the payee information screen.
-We suggest members verify payment of all first time Bill Pay Online payments.
+Each payee will be identified as two or five days on the payee information screen.
+We suggest members verify payment of all first-time Bill Pay payments.

 Q. Why does a bill take seven days to pay over the weekend?

 A. All federal holidays and weekends must be considered when loading due dates for bill payments.
 If a five-day merchant bill was loaded for payment on the Thursday before President's Day, it will be debited on Friday and may not reach the merchant until Thursday of the following week.

 Q. Is it possible to cancel or stop a payment?